 Bottle shops (specialty beer stores)

-The best place to buy craft beer.
+Usually the best place to buy craft beer.
 Advantages:

 - Curated selection.
 Someone chose these beers because they’re good.